CUSTOM FRAME SETS

 A note on my frames all of my frames are built with 1″ steer tubes as this is the safest for the longevity of the frame.
 Over sized steel steer tubes are frame killers and should only be used with carbon forks and front suspension.
 Steel over sized steer tubes are too rigid and put too much stress on the front end of the bike.
 This leads to premature joint failure which I see often on Tig welded frames and buckled down and top tubes that can happen from minor collisions.

 The cost of my frames vary with what I am building but generally the more braze-ons the higher price.
 There are many options available for builds.
 These cover a broad spectrum, but my minimal custom built frames will always have their shore lines filed and points made pointy, as well as cosmetic surface cleaning.
 Frames are all built with tab type drop outs and receive my truly custom scallops and filling with silver, a distinct feature from other builders.
 I have significant experience polishing stainless steel having been polishing stainless lugs before I had built my first frame.
 Virtually all options are available and are priced accordingly.
+Unlike many builders that offer a narrow selection of lugs, bottom brackets, drop outs and fork crowns I offer many options based on what is currently available and the large stock of vintage parts I have on hand.

 A basic track frame built with my stainless drop outs and classic tube dimensions would start at 1450.00 including fork.
 I also have special builds available based on tube stock I have.
 An OS lugged track frame and fork would start at 1650.00